XenServer

 3. Follow the Setup wizard, which allows you to modify the default destination folder and then to install XenCenter.

-For more information about using XenCenter, see XenCenter documentation.
+For more information about using XenCenter, see the XenCenter documentation.

 Connect XenCenter to the XenServer host